viktorlott/NeuralNetwork/README.md

   - Understand the basic math that surrounds neuralnets.

-I started by learning about matrix calculations and how they fit into neural networks.
+I started by learning about matrix calculations and how they are used within neural networks.
 After building my own very basic version of NumPy (matrix) i started reading up on how i could use matrices to represent nodes in a network.
 How dot operation worked, and how to feed data to a network.
 After this i started with the difficult part, backpropagation.
-This took awhile for me to understand because i lack the intermediate math skills of calculus.
+This took awhile for me to grasp and understand because i lack the intermediate math skills of calculus.
 Slowly but surely i started to fit the pieces together and successfully built this simple XOR neural network from scratch in javascript.
-Im happy to share this project even though i have forgotten most of what i've learned.
+Im happy to share this project even though i would like to expand on it further.

 ## This is my first XOR Neural Network - 100% coded in Javascript.